ldionne/ldionne.github.io/about.md

 # Louis Dionne

 I am a 24 years old math and programming enthusiast seeking excellence in what I do.
-I work as a consultant, writing high quality C++ libraries and applications to solve various problems.
+I work for A9.com, writing high quality C++ libraries and applications that power Amazon's search engine.

 My specialties are modern C++, generic library design and metaprogramming.
 I am an active member of the [Boost][] community, and I authored the